Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/create-project-wide-actions.md

-# Create an action asset

-In most cases, you only need one Action Asset, assigned as the project-wide actions.
-The input package provides a convenient way to create a set of useful default actions and assign them as project-wide.
-In other cases, you might want to start with an empty actions asset, or create more than one actions asset.

-## Create and assign a default project-wide actions asset
+# Create and assign a default project-wide actions asset

 Follow these steps to create an actions asset that contains the built-in [default actions](./TheDefaultActions.md), and assign them as project-wide.